Altium: 2011-2023: Expansion and acquisitions

+In December 2023, Altium acquired Valispace, a systems and requirements engineering software platform based in Germany, for approximately $20 million.
+The acquisition was intended to integrate systems and requirements engineering capabilities with Altium's cloud platform, Altium 365.

+2024 to present: Purchase by Renesas Electronics

 In February 2024, Renesas Electronics agreed to acquire Altium for US$5.9 billion.
 The acquisition was completed in August 2024, with Altium becoming a subsidiary of Renesas Electronics.

-Products
+In January 2025, Altium acquired Part Analytics, a Milwaukee-based provider of an AI-powered supply chain management platform for the electronics industry.
+The acquisition was intended to integrate enterprise-level component planning and procurement capabilities into Altium 365.

+In March 2025, Renesas and Altium announced Renesas 365, Powered by Altium, a joint platform designed to streamline electronics system development from silicon selection through system lifecycle management, built on the Altium 365 cloud platform.
+The platform was expected to be generally available in early 2026.

+Solutions

 Altium develops software and platforms for the design and realisation of electronic products, including printed circuit boards (PCBs).
-Its tools support every stage of electronics development—from schematic capture and PCB layout to sourcing, version-control and manufacturing hand-off—and are used across industries such as automotive, aerospace, defence, and telecommunications.
+Its tools support every stage of electronics development, from schematic capture and PCB layout to sourcing, version-control and manufacturing hand-off—and are used across industries such as automotive, aerospace, defence, and telecommunications.

-The company formerly marketed several discrete offerings such as Altium Designer and Altium 365; as of 2024–2025 these have been reorganised under new product family names—namely Altium Discover, Altium Agile and Altium Develop—reflecting an evolution from standalone licences toward integrated, cloud-enabled lifecycle platforms.